-At that time, Beijing had already provided US\$20 billion in loans to finance a handful of large-scale infrastructure projects.
+At that time, Beijing had already provided US\$20 billion in loans to finance a handful of largescale infrastructure projects.
 In the eyes of Buenos Aires, China was not only a key economic ally, but was also perceived as an ideological alternative to the West.
 However, critics cautioned that the Kirchner administration had become utterly dependent on China financially and that the country could end up paying a high price for such dependency.
 Argentina's trade deficit with China soared too, and in the months ahead of the 2015 presidential election, China was caught in the crossfire of the nation's political fight.
-The controversy reached a high point when the winner of the election, Mauricio Macri, issued a clear warning to Beijing: the late deals signed between Argentina and China under the Kirchner administration would be reviewed as soon as he took office.8 ith very few exceptions, the political class in Buenos Aires seems to agree that a closer relationship with China is necessary for Argentina's economic development.
+The controversy reached a high point when the winner of the election, Mauricio Macri, issued a clear warning to Beijing: the late deals signed between Argentina and China under the Kirchner administration would be reviewed as soon as he took office.

 Just after Macri's victory, it was in fact expected that Argentina would put some distance between itself and China, while it moved closer again to its traditional American and European allies.
-However, the Kirchner government had agreed to a cross-default clause in the contract signed with China's Development Bank to secure funding for the Kirchner and Cepernic hydropower dams that significantly limited Macri's room to manoeuvre.
+However, the Kirchner government had agreed to a cross-default clause in the contract signed with China's Development Bank to secure funding for the Kirchner and Cepernic hydroith very few exceptions, the political class in Buenos Aires seems to agree that a closer relationship with China is necessary for Argentina's economic development. power dams that significantly limited Macri's room to manoeuvre.
 Now, almost two years into his presidency, Macri has re-established normalcy in Argentina's relationship with the West, but there have not been any significant reversals on most of the major agreements adopted during the previous Kirchner administrations.
 As a result, the Macri administration benefits from now having more international partners and can be freer in how it frames the country's relationship with Beijing.
 During Macri's official visit to Beijing in May 2017, both presidents signed a number of new deals, and a few older ones were ratified.
 As far as Buenos Aires is concerned, China remains a key player for its future development and well-being.
 The bilateral relationship is now cruising nicely.